 #3.
-Oversees the event itself
+Event planning committees oversee the event itself

 You might think an event planner’s job is all done once the day of the event arrives.
 But there’s still plenty to be taken care of in terms of event bills, the event plan, and more.

-Planners oversee hospitality workers and food service
+Event planners oversee hospitality workers and food service

 Event planners may be registering guests at the front.
 Or simply keeping on top of time management.